deepset-ai/haystack/docs/_src/api/api/document_store.md

  | get_documents_by_id(ids: List[str], index: Optional[str] = None, batch_size: int = 10_000, headers: Optional[Dict[str, str]] = None) -> List[Document]
 ```

-Fetch documents by specifying a list of text id strings
+Fetch documents by specifying a list of text id strings.
+Be aware that passing a large number of ids might lead
+to performance issues.
+Note that Elasticsearch limits the number of results to 10,000 documents by default.

 <a name="elasticsearch.ElasticsearchDocumentStore.get_metadata_values_by_key"></a>
 #### get\_metadata\_values\_by\_key